FREE shipping to on qualifying orders when you spend or more. All prices ex. VAT.

 • Remove all jewellery and watches before entering the glove box, as these may tear the gloves.
 Be careful to avoid puncturing the glove box gloves.

-• Constantly monitor moisture and O2 levels during usage.
+• Constantly monitor O2 and moisture content levels during usage.
 Any major fluctuations in these levels or compromises in the inert environment should be logged and counteracted as soon as possible.

 • If you suspect a leak at any place in the glove box, check!
 Use leak spray (or soapy water) to detect the presence of leaks.